The Degnan Ballet Center - Where Excellence Comes First

 |Charge per single class or Master Class||$25|

 |Registration Fee (paid once for entire Aug. - June season)||$25|

 Ballet C&D - two (2) classes per week

 Ballet E,F - three (3) classes per week

-Ballet G - (4) technique classes per week
+Ballet G - (3 or 4) technique classes per week

 **A Master Class or Variations class may NOT be substituted for a REQUIRED ballet technique class

 Checks must be made payable to Wilkes University